Plant-based meats offer an alternative to eating meat. But are they better for you?

 These days, plant-based meat products are more popular than ever.
 They’re cropping up on grocery shelves, fast food menus and in restaurants around the country — and they’re changing the way people eat.

-Whether you’re new to the plant-based scene or a longtime vegan or vegetarian, you’ll want to get the lowdown from our heart surgeon and nutritionist, who break down what you should know.
+Whether you’re new to the plant-based scene or a longtime vegan, you’ll want to get the lowdown from our heart surgeon and nutritionist, who break down what you should know.

 What is plant-based meat?